Criticism of Dish Network: Related party transactions

 In 2012, DISH invested $500,000 in a technology startup, Yottabyte Ventures LLC, in which Christoper Ergen, the son of CEO Charlie Ergen, has 7.1 percent equity.
 Yottabytes develops mobile video applications.
 At the end of 2012, DISH held 71.4% of that company's equity.
 In 2011, DISH paid $100,000 to an online marketing company that Chase Ergen, another son of Charlie Ergen, owns 50% of.
 As part of a reseller agreement, DISH paid another firm owned by Chase Ergen $101,000 during 2010 and 2011.
 Candy Ergen, Charlie Ergen's wife, is paid between $100,000 to $110,000 per year in consulting fees.
 Other unnamed children of Ergen received about $25,000 in 2010 and 2011.
 These transactions were criticized by shareholder advocates due to the potential conflict of interests.

-Investor relations
+Space debris

-It is alleged that DISH treats analysts and major shareholders poorly.
-Craig Moffett, senior analyst of U.S. telecommunications, U.S. cable, and satellite broadcasting at Sanford C. Bernstein once requested time with management to learn about how DISH does business.
-Ergen told him, "We're too busy creating value around here to sit down and talk about it.
-Thanks but no thanks."
-Chris Marangi, a money manager for Gamco Investors, which held about four million shares in DISH, said that the company is very uncooperative.
-He says that despite traveling to Denver frequently has never been able to get a meeting with Ergen or any other DISH senior manager.
-"They're probably the least transparent company of any I've ever dealt with."
-They have also been accused of sending out late press releases that are too late to be actionable.
+In 2023 DISH was fined $150,000 by the US Federal Communications Commission (FCC) for failing to retire its EchoStar VII satellite to an orbit 300nm higher than its synchronous orbit while in service as specified by the terms of its license.
+The company received permission to keep the satellite in service beyond its planned life after committing to monitor thruster fuel consumption for station keeping to ensure an ample supply remained for the retirement maneuvers, and to retire the satellite promptly if the thruster fuel supply became marginal.
+When retired the remaining thruster fuel supply was less than expected, only sufficient to lift the satellite to an orbit 117nm above geosynchronous orbit.
+This was the first fine ever issued to a company over the matter of "space debris".